hunkim/Wit-Facebook/README.md

 You may see something like this from https://{yourspecificedname}.herokuapp.com/:
 ""Only those who will risk going too far can possibly find out how far one can go." - T.S.
 Eliot"

-Final step is put this server name in the facebok app page.
+Final step is put this server URL in the facebok app page.
 From https://developers.facebook.com/apps/, select your app and messenger.
 You will see Webhooks:

 ![image](https://cloud.githubusercontent.com/assets/901975/14750370/0d98de98-08f7-11e6-8c6b-85733dab4fb4.png)